Skip to content

 Share article

 Smartwatches offer a wide range of functions.
-Which one is the best depends on individual needs–specifically, which features the smartwatches focus on.
-“Stiftung Warentest,” a German consumer organization, has examined smartwatches based on various objective criteria.
-Since 2022, the organization has followed the same approach; you can find more information about the testing program here.
+Which one is the best depends on individual needs–in other words, on which features the smartwatches focus.
+“Stiftung Warentest” examined smartwatches based on various objective criteria.
+Since 2022, the consumer organization has been following the same procedure; you can find more information about the testing program here.
 TECHBOOK delves into the criteria considered and presents the test results.

 The Best Smartwatches According to “Stiftung Warentest”